atomicjolt/lti_starter_app/README.md

 ## Canvas API
 -----------
 The LTI Starter app makes working with the Canvas API simple.
 See [Canvas](Canvas.md) for more information.
-Not that working with the Canvas API will require a server side proxy that is not part of this project.
+Note that working with the Canvas API will require a server side proxy that is not part of this project.

 #Tests